Levi Bellfield: Amélie Delagrange

-Amélie Delagrange was a 22-year-old French student visiting the UK.
-She was found at Twickenham Green on the evening of 19 August 2004 with serious head injuries, and died in hospital the same night.
+Amélie Delagrange was a 22-year-old French student visiting England.
+She was found at Twickenham Green on the evening of 19 August 2004, with serious head injuries, and died in hospital the same night.
 Within 24 hours, the police established that she might have been killed by the same person who had killed Marsha McDonnell 18 months earlier.
 Bellfield reportedly confessed to the murder while on remand.

 Charges of abduction and attempted murder

-Bellfield was also charged with the abduction and false imprisonment of Anna-Maria Rennie (then aged 17) in Whitton on 14 October 2001, after she identified him in a video identity parade four years later.
-He was also charged with the attempted murder of Irma Dragoshi (then aged 39) in Longford on 16 December 2003.
+Bellfield was also charged with the abduction and false imprisonment of Anna-Maria Rennie, then aged 17, in Whitton on 14 October 2001.
+Rennie identified him in a video identity parade four years later.
+He was also charged with the attempted murder of Irma Dragoshi, then aged 39, in Longford on 16 December 2003.
 The jury failed to reach verdicts on either of these charges.